antonhalim/sinatra-nyt-bookmarking-app-bk-002-public/README.md

     2. user_id
     3. read (boolean)

 This is a test-driven lab so run your testing suite to get started.
+Once all your tests are passing, run `rake db:migrate`, `rake db:seed`, and `rake fetch`.
+This will add new articles to your development database.
+Then run your server and make sure the app functions!

 ## Resources